Skip to content

 Lent is on the Horizon

 Do you have a lot of foreign income and are wondering what the heck to do about it?
-Look no further than the Blunt Bean Counter Mark, with The T1135 Form – Yet Again! & Hiring The Blunt Bean Counter.
+Look no further than the Blunt Bean Counter Mark, with The T1135 Form Yet Again! & Hiring The Blunt Bean Counter.
 Mark has helped me out countless times and he is a man to be trusted.
-Did you get a special gift you really don’t know what to do with?
+Did you get a special gift you really don't know what to do with?
 Tom from Canadian Finances wants to help with Tips on Returning Gifts After Christmas, or you could always re-gift?

 Continuing his essays on the differences in life between Canada and South of the Border, Mark from 2nd Career Search gives us The U.S. Health Insurance System Sucks, where he points out how good we may have it up here.
 I am not how sure how well the IRS helps out taxpayers down south however, Marie from Boomer and Echo does point out how helpful our own CRA can be with CRA's My Account: How To Check Your Tax Information Online, everyone who can use this service, should use this service.

 Barry from Money We Have points out The Difference Between Mortgage Amortization and Term, which many folks do seem to confuse.
 Do you know the difference ?
-I admire Mark from My Own Advisor’s honesty when it comes to his life and predictions and sure enough he comes through with another honest appraisal with 2015 Financial Predictions and Results, how well do you think he did?
-He really tanked in a stock picking contest though (however, he also is doing just fine with his real investments, so don’t worry about his prognostication skills).
+I admire Mark from My Own Advisor's honesty regarding his life and predictions and sure enough he comes through with another honest appraisal with 2015 Financial Predictions and Results, how well do you think he did?
+He really tanked in a stock picking contest though (however, he also is doing just fine with his real investments, so don't worry about his prognostication skills).
 Has your year started well?
 If you need some ideas of what to do financially, Million Dollar Journey helps out with Financial Checklist to Start the Year (2016) .

 New Year Payment Bumps